-The directors of Campsie RSL Sub-Branch Club Limited and its Controlled Entities declare that:
+In the opinion of the directors of Campsie RSL Sub-Branch Club Limited and its controlled entities:

-- 1. The financial statements, comprising the Statement of Profit or Loss and Other Comprehensive Income, Statement of Financial Position, Statement of Cash Flows, Statement of Changes in Equity and accompanying notes, are in accordance with the Corporations Act 2001 and: - (a) Comply with Australian Accounting Standards Reduced Disclosure Requirements and Corporations Regulations 2001 and other professional reporting requirements; and - (b) Give a true and fair view of the company's financial position as at 31 December 2022 and of its performance, for the financial year ended on that date; - 2.
-At the date of this declaration there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- (a) the Group is not publicly accountable; - (b) the consolidated financial statements and notes of the Group for the financial year ended 31 December 2023 are in accordance with the Corporations Act 2001, including: - (i) give a true and fair view of the Group's financial position as at 31 December 2023 and of their performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards Simplified Disclosures and the Corporations Regulations 2001; - (c) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.

-This declaration is made in accordance with a resolution of the Board of Directors.
+This declaration is made in accordance with a resolution of the Directors.